-Indians have always preferred investing in Fixed Deposits, Gold, and Real estate.
+Indians have always preferred investing in Fixed Deposits (FD), Gold, and Real estate.
 Various studies suggest that these three investment classes combined have a major chunk of investors as compared to equities, cryptocurrency, and their counterparts.
 More than 90% of Indian households prefer these investment tools.
 This is because majorly investors find these avenues easy and safe to understand and invest in.
 However, when you look at the nuances, the Fixed Deposit comes off as a better investment than gold.
-To understand this better let us look at how investing in an FD and gold work separately.
+To understand this better, let us look at how investing in an FD and gold work separately.

 Investing in a Fixed Deposit

 Fixed Deposits are offered by banks, Non-Banking Financial Companies, and the post office.
-Each has its features and benefits, it falls on you as the investor to pick one that best suits your needs.
+Each has its features and benefits; it falls on you as the investor to pick one that best suits your needs.
 For maximum returns, the best instrument is one that has the highest interest rate as this directly translates to returns.
 Here, company FDs may be your best option as they have high FD rates, usually surpassing the competition.
-NBFC FD like Bajaj Finance offer the dual advantage of safety along with high FD interest rates making it a great investment option.
+NBFC FD like Bajaj Finance offers the dual advantage of safety along with high FD interest rates making it a great investment option.
 Along with this comes a suite of other benefits like loan against FD facility, online investment process, etc. The earlier you get started, the better are your returns as you stay invested for longer and enjoy the benefit of compounding interest.

-Key Benefits of FD –
+Key benefits of FD –

 Here are some key benefits of investing in FD: